Preparing to use WordPress

 Alternatively, you can download WordPress and create a stub of a WordPress-targeted project.
 In this case, the WordPress integration in the project will be activated automatically.

 Whether you enable the WordPress integration in an existing project or create a stub of a WordPress application, IntelliJ IDEA checks if the development environment is configured properly for WordPress development.
-If the configuration does not meet the requirements, IntelliJ IDEA displays a pop-up window with a Fix link.
+If the configuration does not meet the requirements, IntelliJ IDEA displays a popup with a Fix link.

 Before you start

 Make sure the PHP and WordPress Support plugins are installed and enabled.The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Managing plugins.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.